Perl: Perl 7

 In June 2020, Perl 7 was announced as the successor to Perl 5.
 Perl 7 was to initially be based on Perl 5.32 with a release expected in first half of 2021, and release candidates sooner.

 This plan was revised in May 2021, without any release timeframe or version of Perl 5 for use as a baseline specified.
 When Perl 7 would be released, Perl 5 would have gone into long term maintenance.
 Supported Perl 5 versions however would continue to get important security and bug fixes.

 Perl 7 was announced on 24 June 2020 at "The Perl Conference in the Cloud" as the successor to Perl 5.
 Based on Perl 5.32, Perl 7 was planned to be backward compatible with modern Perl 5 code; Perl 5 code, without boilerplate (pragma) header needs adding use compat::perl5; to stay compatible, but modern code can drop some of the boilerplate.

 The plan to go to Perl 7 brought up more discussion, however, and the Perl Steering Committee canceled it to avoid issues with backward compatibility for scripts that were not written to the pragmas and modules that would become the default in Perl 7.
 Perl 7 will only come out when the developers add enough features to warrant a major release upgrade.

 Design

 Philosophy

 According to Wall, Perl has two slogans.
 The first is "There's more than one way to do it," commonly known as TMTOWTDI, (pronounced Tim Toady).
-As proponents of this motto argue, this philosophy makes it easy to write concise statements.
+Proponents of this motto argue that this philosophy makes it easy to write concise statements.

 The second slogan is "Easy things should be easy and hard things should be possible".

 The design of Perl can be understood as a response to three broad trends in the computer industry: falling hardware costs, rising labor costs, and improvements in compiler technology.
 Many earlier computer languages, such as Fortran and C, aimed to make efficient use of expensive computer hardware.
 In contrast, Perl was designed so that computer programmers could write programs more quickly and easily.